ivylin768/ChatApp/README.md

 • Each message should display the name of the user who wrote the message, the message, as well as the message_time of the message (you can decide how to present the time).

-## The server application developed in *1155131776_a3.zip* have the following features:
+## The server application developed in *1155131776_a3.zip* has the following features:
 • A server application written in Python using the Flask framework

 • The server application should implement the three APIs to support the instant messaging app